Skip to main content

 To plan for the digital transition, the pilot program ran for six weeks to understand the range of challenges employers may face when implementing digital cards in their workplaces.

-The pilot program included two Victorian schools and one early childhood organisation to gauge the breadth of potential barriers experienced across different workplaces.
+The pilot program included two Victorian schools and one early childhood organisation to gauge the breadth of potential barriers experienced across different workplaces, including metro and regional schools and services with low to high enrolment numbers.

 The findings of the pilot program will be used to inform VIT’s implementation and communications strategies for the state-wide rollout.